 5.15.3 Kicker Valve

 This is the valve installed on the kicker line.
 The gradual opening of this valve bypasses fluid flow from the bypass line to the barrel.
 This valve should be installed as close as possible to the bypass line.

-A tight shut-off ball valve, pressure balanced plug valve or through-conduit gate valve may be installed for this purpose to isolate the bypass line from the barrel.
+A tight shut-off ball valve, pressure-balanced plug valve or through-conduit gate valve may be installed for this purpose to isolate the bypass line from the barrel.

 5.15.4 Drain Valves

 These are mostly manually operated valves.
 The opening of these valves permits the draining of liquid content from the pig trap.
 Tight shut-off quarter-turn ball or pressure balanced plug valves can be used for this purpose.
-When debris are expected the use of ball valve and gate valve should be carefully evaluated.
+When debris is expected the use of ball valve and gate valve should be carefully evaluated.

 5.15.5 Vent Valves

 These valves are installed on the vent lines.
 They are used to manually depressurise the pig traps.
 Tight shut-off ball valves, gate valves or plug valves can be used.
 For gas lines, a globe valve is very suitable for these applications.